Herzog-Max-Palais: History

-The three-story building was built from 1828 to 1830 according to a design by Leo von Klenze for Ludwig I of Bavaria's brother-in-law Duke Maximilian Joseph in Bavaria.
-Klenze was also involved in the furnishing of the home, involving artists Wilhelm von Kaulbach, Clemens von Zimmermann, and Robert von Langer, as well as sculptor Ludwig Michael Schwanthaler.
+The Herzog-Max-Palais was constructed from 1828 to 1831 according to a design by Leo von Klenze for Ludwig I of Bavaria's brother-in-law Duke Maximilian Joseph in Bavaria.
+It was located at Ludwigstraße 13, filling up a block between the former Frühlingsstraße (now Oskar-von-Miller-Ring) and the Schönfeldstraße (now Rheinbergerstraße).
+The palace contained a theater, café, and extensive library.
 Duchess Elisabeth in Bavaria, later the Empress of Austria, was born in the palace on 24 December 1837.

 In 1937, the palace was destroyed as part of the Nazi Party's urban redevelopment plan, and Heinrich Wolff began building a neoclassical building for the Munich branch of the Reichsbank in its place.
-The building was completed in 1951 by Carl Sattler and today houses the headquarters of the Bundesbank in Bavaria.
+The building was completed in 1951 by Carl Sattler and today houses the headquarters of the Bundesbank in Bavaria; the building features a plaque commemorating Ludwigstraße 13 as the birthplace of Empress Elisabeth.

-German architect Erwin Schleich described Herzog-Max-Palais as "probably the most beautiful aristocratic palace that Leo von Klenze ... erected."
+In 1981, German architect Erwin Schleich described the Herzog-Max-Palais as "probably the most beautiful aristocratic palace that Leo von Klenze ... erected."